zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Web/kendo-music-store-web-home-lists.md

-The **featuredArtistAlbums** and **topSellingAlbums** properties of the view model are both set to [Kendo DataSources](http://demos.kendoui.com/web/datasource/index.html) that will pull remote data from our MVC4 WebAPI controllers.
+The **featuredArtistAlbums** and **topSellingAlbums** properties of the view model are both set to [Kendo DataSources](http://demos.kendoui.com/web/datasource/index.html) that will pull remote data from our WCF Data Service.
 In the case of the featuredArtistAlbums data source, there is additional code specified that enabled server-side filtering by artist name.
-This is using OData, and is discussed in further detail in this post on the Kendo Blog: [Using Kendo UI With MVC4, WebAPI, OData And EF](http://www.kendoui.com/blogs/teamblog/posts/12-10-25/using_kendo_ui_with_mvc4_webapi_odata_and_ef.aspx)
+This is using OData.

 ## Image Rotator (with a custom binding)